xxfoundation/elixxir-client/README.md

 * `-s`: The storage directory for client session data.
 * `--writeContact`: Output the user's contact information to this file.
 * `--destfile` is used to specify the recipient.
-You can also use `--destid b64:...` using the user's base64 id which is printed in the logs.
+You can also use `--destid b64:...` using the user's base64 id, which is printed in the logs.
 * `--unsafe`: Send message without encryption (necessary whenever you have not already established an e2e channel).
 * `--unsafe-channel-creation` Auto-create and auto-accept channel requests.